|One way to manage pest insects is to create habitat in your garden for beneficial insects such as ladybugs.|

 |Oxalic acid in the leaf blades (not petioles) of rhubarb can help repel flea beetles.|

 |Row cover, although a synthetic material, can last several years with care.|

 |An infusion of tansy, growing here with goldenrod, may repel Colorado potato beetles.|

 By Will Bonsall

 Photos by Jean English

 Note: The Maine Board of Pesticides Control says, “Even homemade products used to control pests are considered pesticides and are regulated in some circumstances.”
 Also, when using pesticides on crops grown commercially and intended for human consumption, an applicator’s license may be required.
-See https://www.maine.gov/dacf/php/pesticides/applicators/licensing.html.
+See this Maine Board of Pesticides Control site.
 Finally, certified organic producers should check with their certifier before using any pesticides not mentioned on their organic farm plan.

 One of the most persistent problems in growing food is pest control: how to contend with the other sentient beings who love your food as much as you do.

 Oh sure, I hear people say, “If your soil is healthy enough, your plants will be so strong and vital that pests will just leave them alone and go after weaker, sicker ones.”
 That may be true to a large extent with diseases, but insects are another matter.
 After all, if the healthy soil argument were completely true, you wouldn’t want to eat the vegetables yourself because from the point of view of a cabbage, you are a pest.
 When a stressed cabbage plant puts out distress signals in the form of bitter chemicals, you don’t hone in on it – you reject it.
 Suffice it to say that however healthy your crop plants, you will have competition for them.
 In many cases the damage may be slight enough to ignore, but some problems don’t go away; they just get worse until someone or something breaks their cycle.